 Organisations get into habits just like people.
-People then defend the habits as though they made sense.
+They then defend their habits as though they made sense.
 The habits probably did make sense once but things have moved on.
 They result in vast amounts of wasted effort.
-"I know it doesn't make sense but we have always done it this way".
-If I ask people to suggest to their manager their ideas for doing things better, they nearly always resist.
+“I know it doesn’t make sense but we have always done it this way”.
+If I ask people to suggest to their manager their ideas for doing things better, they often resist.
 The organisation has another habit, which is to discourage staff from expressing their ideas by not being prepared to listen to them.

 You can deal with this by deliberately listening to staff and acknowledging their ideas and creativity.
 You can avoid too much upward delegation by encouraging the staff to carry out their own ideas.

 Most people like to feel that their work is useful.
 This also applies to the detailed work we do every day.
 So simple appreciative feedback “Thanks for that report, now I know what to do next” makes us feel motivated and positive.
 More specific feedback can help to eliminate work too.
 It is usually easier to ask for this than to receive it “out of the blue”.

 You could say “How useful is the report I give you every month?
 Do you need to continue to receive it?
 If you do, do you have any ideas on how I can simplify it?”
 You may find that some of the work you do is unnecessary.
 If you get information or work from someone else that you do not require, you could tell them so, gently.